groupserver/buildout/docs/groupserver-install.rst

 ======= ==========  ====================================================
 Version Date        Change
 ======= ==========  ====================================================
+15.03   2015-03-27  Updating the CentOS install instructions.
-15.03   2015-03-25  Making a note about PostgreSQL 9 on CentOS and RHEL 15.03   2015-03-06  Moving the *Dependencies* and *Download* sections to
+15.03   2015-03-25  Making a note about PostgreSQL 9 on CentOS and RHEL.
+15.03   2015-03-06  Moving the *Dependencies* and *Download* sections to
                     :doc:`groupserver-download`.
 14.11   2014-11-17  Renaming the *Requirements* section Dependencies.